 Perceived barriers to riding a bike have been broken down by the CycloFit programme and the indoor facility provides a safe and controlled environment for people of all ages and abilities, to rediscover the joys of riding a bike.
 With no hills, no adverse weather and no traffic issues to worry about, the programme is very popular.

-Cycling Southland launched the CycloFit initiative at the Velodrome two years ago and from its modest beginnings, the programme is now delivered five times a week to satisfy the increasing demand.
-Twenty five mountain bikes plus three adult trikes have been purchased and on many occasions, the sessions are fully subscribed.
+Cycling Southland launched the CycloFit initiative at the Velodrome many years ago and, from its modest beginnings, the programme is now delivered three times a week to satisfy the increasing demand.
+Twenty five mountain bikes plus several adult trikes have been purchased.
 The CycloFit programme's reputation has spread by word of mouth and the benefits and enjoyment of the participants is plain to see.
 Trained Cycling Southland personnel oversee the programme and offer advice and assistance whenever required.